jazmy/genai-file-organizer/CONTRIBUTING.md

-# Contributing to GenOrganize
+# Contributing to GenAI File Organizer

-Thank you for your interest in contributing to GenOrganize!
+Thank you for your interest in contributing to GenAI File Organizer!
 This document provides guidelines and instructions for contributing.

 ## Getting Started